Mississippi Today

 Presley has even called on his opponent, the incumbent Reeves, to call a special session and try to get reluctant legislators to approve restoring the initiative immediately.

-But abortion supporters should not get too about a to vote on abortion even if the initiative is restored.
+But abortion supporters should not get too excited about a chance to vote on abortion even if the initiative is restored.
 Before the Senate under Lt.
 Gov. Delbert Hosemann killed the restoration of the initiative during the 2023 session, the House had passed an initiative proposal that would have prohibited voters from using the process to place abortion on the ballot.

 To highlight the changing dynamics of the abortion issue, it should be pointed out that the ban on a vote on abortion was the brainchild of House Speaker Philip Gunn.
 Before then, in 2012, Gunn had proposed placing before voters an amendment to the Constitution to ban abortion.